yodaos-project/ShadowNode/README.md

 ## What's different with Node.js

-The shadow-node's purpose is not going to run the absolute same code both on the Node.js and shadow-node, within embeddable devices might be severe and less memory requirement, you should write your apps in an light thinking.
+The [shadow-node][]'s purpose is not going to run the absolute same code both on the [Node.js][] and [shadow-node][], within embeddable devices might be severe and less memory requirement, you should write your apps in an light thinking.
 However we are hoping to share the same community for developers as possible, and the following are the status:

 - [x] [Assert](docs/api/IoT.js-API-Assert.md)
 - [x] [Buffer](docs/api/IoT.js-API-Buffer.md)